-The SPF allows us to observe how a cross-section of individual forecasters' beliefs about a given event changes over time.
-We can use this cross-section of belief revisions to extract an estimate of the information that is commonly observed by all forecasters in a given period.
-The basic idea is to find the single signal that, if observed by all respondents, explains "the most" of the observed belief revisions.
-Individual signals are then defined to explain any residual revisions not accounted for by the common signal.
-We now describe how to make this idea operational, but first a note on notation and terminology.
+The Survey of Professional Forecasters (SPF) allows us to observe how a cross-section of individual forecasters' beliefs about a single future event change over time.6 The basic idea is to find the single signal that, if observed by everyone, explains "the most" of the observed belief revisions.
+Then, individual signals are defined to explain any residual revisions not accounted for by the common signal.
+Below, we describe how to implement this idea operationally, but first we offer a note on interpretation, notation, and terminology.